griffio/griffio.github.io/_posts/2015-05-02-Living-Clojure-Review.md

 The Clojure environment exists on the Java Virtual Machine and more recently as a Javascript language overlay with [Clojure script](https://github.com/clojure/clojurescript).

 This allows Clojure programmers to share the idea that the front-end can extend into the server too, using the same language.
-Often cited as an example of increased productivity by Iojs/Nodejs developers.
+Often cited as an example of increased productivity by Nodejs developers.

 The book has two logical parts.